pvcordeiro/my-finance-tracker/README.md

 - **Save Button UX**: Save button appears only when changes are made
 - **Secure**: Credentials and database stored locally on your server
 - **.env Support**: Store sensitive config in `.env`
-- **Modern UI**: Clean, beautiful, and easy to use
+- **Modern UI**: Clean, simple, and easy to use
+- **Simple code**: Made with vanilla Javascript for the frontend and Express for the backend

 ---

 This is an ongoing project, since I use it myself by hosting it on a raspberry pi.
 So it'll be probably updated regularly.

-TODO: organize folder structure, more features, improve design, maybe move it to a framework.
+TODO: add more features, improve design, port it to a js framework.

 ## License
 MIT